anderssoegaard/anderssoegaard.github.io/index.md

 ### 2023

 Søgaard, Anders.
 2023.
-Grounding the Vector Space of an Octopus: Reference from Raw Text.
+Grounding the Vector Space of an Octopus: Word Meaning from Raw Text.
 Minds and Machines.

 Søgaard, Anders; Hershcovich, Daniel; de Lhoneux, Miryam.
 2023.
 A Two-Sided Discussion of Preregistration of NLP Research.
 The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
 Dubrovnik, Croatia.